niazieo/Course-Scraper/README.md

 # Course Scraper
- A web scraper that notifies me via Twilio if a class is open or not since the UofA email notification system sucks.
+ A basic web scraper that notifies me via Twilio if a class is open or not since the UofA email notification system sucks.

  Requirements:
  * School account